Web Frameworks: Best Practices for Your Online Enterprise

-Over the past few years, PHP frameworks like Symfony, Laravel, Phalcon, and Drupal have improved and have turned into indispensable tools for developers wanting to create web applications optimizing time, costs, and features.
+Over the past few years, web frameworks like Symfony, Laravel, Phalcon, and Drupal have improved.
+They have turned into indispensable tools for developers wanting to create web applications optimizing time, costs, and features.
 We’re going to look at what solutions are the best out there on the market and what components we have to consider when it’s time to choose one.

-Frameworks make sure that the developer is not continuously reinventing the wheel and instead focuses on the problems he or she is looking to resolve rather than implementing functions that are generally ubiquitous and that others have already addressed.
+Frameworks make sure that the developer is not continuously reinventing the wheel and instead focuses on the problems they’re looking to resolve rather than implementing generally ubiquitous functions that others have already addressed.

-The answer is an empathic yes for the following reasons:
+The answer is a resounding yes.
+Why?
+It’s for the following reasons:

 1. The code is organized right from the start

 The order and control over the code and the files are much better, thanks to using frameworks.
 When you install a framework for PHP or any other programming language, they already include a defined structure.

 It’s a way of maintaining a degree of organization for finding the files you need quickly and is very useful when the software starts to age and has gone through many different developers.
 By following the same rules, the information is more organized, and it’s easier to locate files.